 Order American Prophets online here.
+It is our first book of transcribed interviews to come out after 30+ years of doing interviews.
 If you are an Amazon.com customer, please consider listing SPLAB as your non-profit beneficiary via Smile.Amazon.com.

 Over the past decade or so, no one has done more for poetry in the Pacific Northwest than has Paul Nelson.
 He has sponsored and hosted free public readings and workshops while bringing to Seattle notable poets like Wanda Coleman, Nate Mackey, Michael McClure, Brenda Hillman, George Bowering and other leading figures in the world of Organic Poetry.
 He is as fine an interviewer of poets as anyone working today, coming to each interview thoroughly informed but retaining great flexibility, letting the various threads intertwine.
 These interviews, combined with lengthy scholarship, have produced a number of remarkable essays and, ultimately, his manuscript American Prophets.

 Thanks to support from 4 Culture and Charles Stobert, the first book made up of transcribed interviews from the historic radio archive was published to celebrate SPLAB’s 25th anniversary party, December 14, 2018, at the White River Valley Museum.
 To order a copy of American Prophets, click here.

 We are grateful to 4 Culture for their financial help to sustain this archiving project.

 From a press release Gloria DeGaetano commissioned: “American Prophets includes an A-List of luminaries who have dedicated their professional careers to deep, positive changes through a focus on whole-systems thinking and activation of creative approaches so individuals and society flourish…”